State-domain Change Point Detection for Nonlinear Time Series Regression: Simulation Study

 \begin{itemize} \item Case 1: A single change point.

 \item Case 2: Two change points.

 \end{itemize}

-The estimators for the locations of change points are compared in terms of their mean absolute deviation errors (MADE) and mean squared errors (MSE).
+The estimates of the locations of change points are compared in terms of their mean absolute deviation errors (MADE) and mean squared errors (MSE).
 We also report the simulated percentage of correctly estimating the number of change points.
-The above results are listed in \cref{T3}.
-Due to the fairly small values of MADE and MSE, one can see that the estimated locations by our approach are accurate.
-Furthermore, in both cases, as the sample size increases, the percentage for correctly estimating the number of change points becomes larger.
+The results are listed in \cref{T3}.
+One can see from \cref{T3} that the values of MADE and MSE are all quite small, which suggests the estimated locations by our approach are fairly accurate.
+Furthermore, as the sample size increases, the percentage of correctly estimating the number of change points increases in both cases.